A MAG3 scan is a type of imaging test that uses special equipment to look at the structure and function of the urinary system.

 Your doctor may ask whether your child has allergies to any medicines or contrast dye that may be used during the test.

 Older girls may be asked if they are having their period, and about the dates of their last period.
 They may also be asked if they are pregnant or if they could be pregnant.
+This is because ionising radiation from X-rays may harm an unborn baby.

-This is because ionising radiation from X rays may harm an unborn baby.
-Your child may be able to meet with a play specialist, who can use dolls and other toys to help him or her prepare for the test.
+Your child may be able to meet with a play specialist, who can use toys to help them prepare for the test.

-What happens
+What happens during the scan?

 This test usually takes about half an hour, though it may be longer.
-You will be given more information.

-- Your child needs to lie very still while a large camera above him or her takes pictures.
-These show the radioisotope moving through his or her kidneys.
+During the scan, your child lies on a scanning bed.
+They need to lie very still while a large camera above them takes pictures.
+These show the radioisotope moving through their kidneys.

 Indirect cystogram